November 20, 2009

 ·

-The Mathcast, guests, toys and math products
+guests, The Mathcast, toys and math products

 Michael Huber discusses the mathematics of the Twelve Labors of Hercules!